haenara-shin/haenara-shin/README.md

 [![LinkedIn Connect](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffffff)](https://www.linkedin.com/in/haenara-shin/)

 - 🔭 I’m currently working on 'Machine Learning and Data Science'.
-- 🌱 I’m currently learning Full-stack web and iOS App development.
+- 🌱 I’m currently learning Full-stack web, SQL, and iOS App development.
-- 🤔 I'm looking for help with ML and iOS App development.
+- 🤔 I'm looking for help with Deep Learning(OCR) and iOS App development.
 - 😄 There are many private hidden repositories for course materials of ECE/CSE@UCSD, ML projects and Coding interview practice.
 - 📫 How to reach me: haenara.shin(at)gmail.com, has163(at)ucsd.edu